Ron Fellows: NASCAR

 During 2006 and 2007, Fellows drove the No. 33 Busch series car for Kevin Harvick Incorporated, driving the road course races in Mexico City, Montreal, and Watkins Glen.
-In 2006, Fellows led one lap in Mexico City, but finished 33rd after blowing a radiator with less than 10 laps to go.
-Fellows picked up a top ten at Watkins Glen, finishing ninth.
+In 2006, Fellows led one lap in Mexico City, but finished 33rd after blowing a radiator with less than ten laps to go.
+Fellows picked up a top-ten at Watkins Glen, finishing ninth.
 In 2007, Fellows renewed his deal for one more year to drive for Kevin Harvick Inc. in the No. 33 for the NBS road course events.
 In Mexico, Fellows did not have a promising race, finishing 33rd after blowing an engine with less than fifteen laps to go.

-At the first NBS race at Montreal, he drove a good race, starting third in the No. 33 Camping World.com car.
+At the first NBS race at Montreal, Fellows drove a good race, starting third in the No. 33 Camping World.com car.
 After spinning out with less than nine laps to go, Fellows mounted his best drive of the race during the final green-white-checkered finish attempt; he drove from fourteenth place to fourth place in two laps.
 His boss, Kevin Harvick, ended up winning the race because of Robby Gordon and rookie Marcos Ambrose's altercation.
 The next week, at Watkins Glen, he controlled the race early, leading eleven laps, but ended up 24th after tangling with fellow road ringer Scott Pruett on the final lap.

 In 2008, Fellows only raced in one event, driving his first race for JR Motorsports.
 Fellows, in his only start of 2008, won a rain-shortened NAPA Auto Parts 200 at Circuit Gilles Villeneuve in the No. 5 car at Montreal.
 He won after Marcos Ambrose was black-flagged for slipping across the soaked pit road too fast just before the red flag flew.
 This race made history as the first points paying race to be run on Goodyear rain tires.
 NASCAR races are generally postponed for rain.
 This victory marked Fellows' fourth NASCAR Nationwide Series win, all coming on road courses.
 This also tied him for first in the Nationwide Series for most road course wins.
 He is tied with Terry Labonte with four.
 Fellows was very emotional about his win because his lifelong childhood dream was to win a professional car race at Montreal since his childhood hero Gilles Villeneuve raced at the track when he watched from the stadium.
-As a result of his big win Fellows was given the No. 5 JR Motorsports crew for a multi-year deal.
+As a result of his win, Fellows was given the No. 5 JR Motorsports crew for a multi-year deal.
 He drove for JR Motorsports through 2009 and 2010 for the road course races.
 Fellows did not have any promising races in 2009, but came back to the No. 88 team in 2010 to finish second at Road America.